Bite Me The Show About Edibles

 Dosing is where most beginners go wrong.
 Potency depends on your starting material's THC%, the amount used, and how evenly it distributed through your infusion.
 Take control of your high life by doing the math before you eat a single bite.

-Subtle effects; ideal for anxiety, focus, or first-timers
+Subtle effects.
+Ideal for anxiety, focus, or true first-timers.

-Start here.
 Noticeable effects without overwhelm.
-The standard recommendation.
+This is the standard recommendation.
+Begin here.

 Strong effects.
-Only for those with an established tolerance.
+Only for those with an established tolerance who know their body.

 The most common mistake: consuming more because you don't feel anything yet.
-Wait a full 2 hours before considering a second dose.
-Always label homemade infusions with the date and estimated potency.
+Wait the full two hours before considering a second dose.
+Always label homemade infusions with the date and estimated potency per serving.
+Your future self will thank you.

 Proper storage preserves potency, flavor, and safety.
 Heat, light, and air are the enemies of cannabinoids.
 Always store in airtight containers away from direct sunlight.